dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ## 0x32 — DmRGBTrackDef

+### Notes

+This fragment is typically referenced 0x33 DmRGBTrack reference fragment which in turn is referenced by a 0x15 Actor fragment, which used for object placement in a zone.
+It is used to set pre-baked lighting for objects.
+It can also be animated, but I have never seen it used like that.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

-#### Data1 : DWORD
+#### Flags: DWORD

-Typically contains 1.
-Its purpose is unknown.
+0x01 - Apparently this lets the Alpha value of the RGBAFrames be used.
+Have not really tested it.

-#### Size1 : DWORD
+#### ColorCount: DWORD

-Tells how many color values are in the VertexColors list.
-It should be equal to the number of vertices in the placeable object, as contained in its 0x36 Mesh fragment.
+Tells how many color values are in each RGBAFrame.
+It should be equal to the number of vertices in the placeable object, as contained in its 0x36 DmSpriteDef2 fragment.

-#### Data2 : DWORD
+#### FrameCount: DWORD

-Typically contains 1.
-Its purpose is unknown.
+The is the number of RGBAFrames.

-#### Data3 : DWORD
+#### Sleep: DWORD

-Typically contains 200.
-Its purpose is unknown.
+This is the number of milliseconds between RGBAFrames, if FrameCount is > 1.

 #### Data4 : DWORD

 Typically contains 0.
 Its purpose is unknown.

-#### VertexColors : DWORDs
+#### RGBAFrame: DWORDs

-This contains an RGBA color value for each vertex in the placeable object.
-It specifies the additional color to be applied to the vertex, as if that vertex has been illuminated by a nearby light source.
-The A value isn’t fully understood; I believe it represents an alpha as applied to the texture, such that 0 makes the polygon a pure color and 0xFF either illuminates an unaltered texture or mutes the illumination completely.
-That is, it’s either a blending value or an alpha value.
-Further experimentation is required.
-0xD9 seems to be a good (typical) A value for most illuminated vertices.

-This field works in exactly the same way as it does in the 0x36 Mesh fragment.
+This contains an RGBA color value for each vertex in a mesh that references it.
+It applies vertex colors to the mesh.
+If FrameCount is > 1, there will be FrameCount RGBAFrame DWORDs, and the colors will animate.
+Each byte of the DWORD is a 0-255 value and the actual order is BGRA, or Blue, Green, Red,  and Alpha.
+The alpha value is overall brightness.

-## 0x33 — Vertex Color Reference — REFERENCE
+## 0x33 — DmRGBTrack

-Reference points to a 0x32 Vertex Color fragment
+### Notes

+This is the reference fragment for a 0x32 DmRGBTrackDef fragment.

 ### Fields

+#### NameReference: DWORD

+Standard name reference.
+See "Basic fragments - NameReference" for details.

+#### TrackReference: DWORD

+Reference to a 0x32 DmRGBTrackDef fragment.
+See "Basic fragments - Reference" for details.

-#### Flags : DWORD
+#### Flags: DWORD

-Typically contains zero.
+This may actually be a float that is hard coded to 1.0 by the client.

 ## 0x34 — ParticleCloudDef